Instant-runoff voting: History

 According to mathematician Edward J. Nanson, the method was first described by the Marquis de Condorcet in 1788, "but only to be condemned".
 It was later independently reinvented by Thomas Hare (of England) and Carl Andrae (of Denmark) in the form of the single transferable vote, while Henry Richmond Droop and William R. Ware were the first to apply it to single-winner races.

 Adoption

-Instant-runoff voting has found some use in national elections in several countries, predominantly in the Anglosphere.
-It is used to elect members of the Australian House of Representatives and the National Parliament of Papua New Guinea, and to elect the head of state in India, Ireland, and Sri Lanka.
+Instant-runoff voting has seen limited adoption in national elections, primarily in countries which were formerly part of the British Empire.
+Members of the Australian House of Representatives and the National Parliament of Papua New Guinea are elected using instant-runoff voting, and it is also used to elect the head of state in India, Ireland, and Sri Lanka.

-In Alaska, it is used for general elections, after a top-four nonpartisan primary, while in Maine it is used for both general elections and for primary elections (held separately by each party), excluding those for president.
+In Alaska, instant-runoff voting is used for general elections, after a top-four nonpartisan primary, while in Maine it is used for both general elections and for primary elections (held separately by each party), excluding those for president.